jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Our Story

 The Devil was once an angel.
-His name was Lucifer, and he shunned God, and thus fell down from Heaven and became the dark lord.
+Named Lucifer he lived with God up in the clouds.
+But once he grew vain he challenged God and was punished by being thrown down from Heaven to be the dark lord.
 At least that's the Christian tale.
-But many other stories mimick it.
+But there are many other stories of fallen angels.
 Lord Voldermort, Lord Sauron, and Lord Vader were all once heroes; each unwilling to give back their power when corrupted by evil ambitions of lifelong supremacy.
-It's so common in literatire because it's so common in humanity; power often corrupts.
+It's probably so common in literature because it's so common in humanity; power often corrupts.

 This same story sadly happened to kings of Europe and it's repeating itself in our modern times as well.
 Our antagonists are also fallen heroes.

 It’s important to note, while Rousseau’s followers may have been political free, they were economically poor.
 Hunger, disease, unemployment, illiteracy, were all rampant.
 The time was basically one of "economic anarchy".

-Like how society loved the original kings for winning the "King’s peace", the original economic kings were heroes for winning massive economic growth.
-They said follow me, recognize my property rights, let me run the economy, my company’s will keep you employed and improve your life with new tools like lightbulbs, stoves, and toaster ovens.
+Like how society loved the original kings for winning the "King’s peace", the original economic kings were heroes for winning massive economic growth that won the "Executive's prosperity.
+They said follow me, recognize my property rights, let me run the economy, my company’s will keep you employed and improve your life with new tools like lightbulbs, stoves, and telephones.

 Slowly but surely, they did.
 They told a good story during the Industrial Revolutions.
 The people were again an audience who watched fiction become reality as we overcame economic anarchy.
 And we did that with many of the primitive tools of today.
 Schools, colleges, and universities educated the masses.
 Gas trucks and cars moved resources and products much faster.
 Oil and coal powered everything.

-Darth Blockbuster’s forebears like Andrew Carnegie, Cornelius Vanderbilt, Irving Thalberg, did what Clovis I and the rest did.
+Darth Blockbuster’s forebears like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer, did what Clovis I and the rest did.
 And like how Darth King was only exposed when new tools empowered the extras so they didn’t need to be peasants anymore, Darth Blockbuster was only revealed when digital tools were so powerful, the extras didn’t need to be 9-5 working consumers anymore.

 To defend today’s primitive tools, Darth Blockbuster surrounds himself with story of self-importance, and distracts the people with spectacle.
 John Wayne noticed this started, not surprisingly, in the 1970’s for movies:

 >Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it.

-This same thing happened through suburban "American Dream".
+This same story happened throughout the suburban "American Dream".
 Detached homes got ever more specular, bigger sizes, designer fashion.
 Cars got bigger, more size, more chrome, more horsepower.
 Televisions increase in size.
-All these were used to promote a "Desperate Housewives" suburban lifestyle of drinking win, holding house parties, and being a office worker who didn’t do manual labor but talked a lot of saving the world via red/blue politics.
+Rather than transform society to the capabilties of digital tools, Darth Gas Cars, Darth Telephone, Darth Suburban Home, made their tools more spectular.

+These antagonists to new tools thus distracted the mases, while they lived in an increasingly self-important lifesystle like a performance actor in an art film, where the main character is selected by the people to overcome a problem, before returning to equality, but is just the main character because he wants to be...

 And, if we’re going to change that, we need to realize all bad stories eventually end badly.